10 Days to Faster Reading Summary

 Fact: this is not how your brain works!

-Studies have shown that, by now, you’ve probably forgotten about 90% of what you needed to remember in order to get passing grades.
+Studies have shown that, by now, you’ve probably forgotten about 90% of what you need to remember in order to get passing grades.
 It was all lodged in your short-term memory.

-And, obviously enough, it’s your long-term memory which actually counts.
+And, obviously enough, it’s your long-term memory that actually counts.
 As far as it is concerned, most of the things you read are insignificant.
-Their essence is the only thing which is really accepted.
+Their essence is the only thing that is really accepted.
 It’s nice to think of your long-term memory as a fertile ground for important data.

 To widen the analogy: reading faster basically means picking out only the important stuff from the page.